Picnic spots in Cornwall: 11 of the best places to go

 6. Trewithen Gardens, near Truro

-Open 1 March to 30 June for the 2018 season, Trewithen Gardens is a private and historic estate surrounded by stunning spring gardens.
-This relaxing retreat has plenty of ancient trees, rare shrubs and one of the longest lawns in Cornwall.
+Open 1 March to 30 June for the 2019 season, Trewithen House is a private and historic estate surrounded by stunning spring gardens.
+The house itself is closed for restoration but the garden has now opened for the spring and summer and has plenty of ancient trees, rare shrubs and one of the longest lawns in Cornwall.
 Sit by the 20th century romantic magnolia fountain and enjoy some homemade treats.

 7. Carbis Bay, St Ives